habrasia/binance-automation-framework/README.md

 - Pattern implementation (Polly policies, DI setup, test structure)
 - Agent-style prompting for code review and troubleshooting
 - Test generation for comprehensive coverage
+- Created `.cursorrules` to codify the architectural standards used
+- Demonstrates how AI governance would operate for future work
+- Documents patterns for team-scale AI infrastructure

 **Human validation:**
 - All architectural decisions and trade-offs